Adoos/hello-world/README.md

 # hello-world
-My first repository
-Im a newtwork engineer from Brisbane Australia and would like to mingle in some software items.
+Newtwork engineer from Brisbane Australia who would like to mingle in some software.
 Running L plates on my bumper.